NikkelM/Random-YouTube-Video/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Is something not working as expected?
 Let us know and we'll see what we can do!
 title: "[BUG]"
-labels: bug
+labels: Bug
-assignees: ''
+assignees: NikkelM

 ---